oracle-livelabs/oci/oci-opensearch/Keyword-search(BM25)/Keyword-search.md

 ### Objectives

-In this lab, you will:
--Use an existing Cluster
+In this lab, you will use an existing Cluster

-Use the steps in this walkthrough to create an index and use the search keyword search capabilites of OCI Search with OpenSearch.
+Use the steps in this walkthrough to create an index and use the keyword search capabilites of OCI Search with OpenSearch.

 ## Step1: Prerequisites

 Confirm that the OpenSearch cluster is version 2.11 or higher.
 This is the latest version.
 To create a cluster, see Creating an OpenSearch Cluster (LABs 1,2)
 First connect to the OpenSearch Dashboard (you have to provide the username/password) and go to **Management** and click on **Dev Tools**.
 You wil be able to type the commands in the Console.
-Please refer to **LAB4** **Task1** on how to connect to the OpenSearch Dashboard.
+Please refer to **LAB2** **Task3** on how to connect to the OpenSearch Dashboard.

 ## Step2: Create Search Index without the k-NN plugin
 Connect to the Dashboard and go to **Management** and click on **Dev Tools**.
 You wil be able to type the commands in the Console.